How to install the appliance on AWS

 Connect to the virtual machine hosting the appliance using SSH.
 To do so, use the user name ubuntu and provide the path to your private key file.
 See Connect to your Linux instance using SSH for instructions on how to connect.

-When you are done, you can log into the appliance dashboard using https://your-machine-address with your Ubuntu SSO account.
+You can now log in to the appliance dashboard using https://your-machine-address with your Ubuntu SSO credentials.